Ctgilbertson/legendary-tribble/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

-Hold eachother accountable for our tasks.
+Hold each other accountable for our tasks.
 Meet before dealine to make sure that things are on track to get done on time.

 ## Add any other rules that your team establishes to help each other work effectively together

+Team member can vote and tablk the problem out when we don't agree on one issue.